AstroinformaticsAU/VersionControlTutorial/source/pages/1-firststeps.rst

     % git commit

-This will bring up your default editor to allow you to provide a "commit message".
+This will bring up your favorite editor to allow you to provide a "commit message".
 On the **first line** of the file write the following commit message::